Why does New Zealand have floods?

 More recent floods

 Most New Zealand towns and cities have river flood problems.
 Floods continue to cause chaos and misery, costing millions of dollars to repair.
-Between 1920 and 1983 there were 935 damaging floods.
+Between 1968 and 2017 there were over 80 damaging floods.

 Can floods be prevented?

-They can’t be totally prevented, but stopbanks and dams help control rivers.
+Floods cannot be totally prevented, but stopbanks and dams help control rivers.
+They may, however, also create problems.
 Regional councils check rainfall and water levels, issue flood warnings, and control how land is used in risky areas.
 Flood plains are likely to be regularly flooded, and it is foolish to build there.